Torches

 Safety

-I have many pages on different torches, scattered throughout my website.
-In some instances, where the torch is unique or doesn’t come up in discussion very often, I have added more detailed information here, on this page.
+I have many pages on different torches scattered throughout my website.
+In some instances where the torch is unique or doesn’t often come up in discussion, I have added more detailed information here on this page.
 Each type of torch has either information or links to information on that particular type of torch.

 Please read Charles Lewton-Brain’s Ganoksin thread on Gas Handling Guidelines.